sebs-scholarship/Blog/_drafts/Keeping-Costs-Low.md

 To make your website available to your audience, you'll need to use a hosting provider.
-At SSF, we use [DreamHost's **free** shared hosting plan for non-profits](https://help.dreamhost.com/hc/en-us/articles/215769478-Non-profit-discount) which allows us to our website [sebsscholarship.org](https://sebsscholarship.org) as well as our test sites for free!
+At SSF, we use [DreamHost's **free** shared hosting plan for non-profits](https://help.dreamhost.com/hc/en-us/articles/215769478-Non-profit-discount) which allows us to host our website [sebsscholarship.org](https://sebsscholarship.org) as well as our test sites for free!

 Additionally, [GitHub](https://github.com) allows you to host a website through [GitHub Pages](https://pages.github.com/) for **free** as well.
 We use this service to host our